Michael Bright

-Michael Bright is an American politician and businessman who was interim president of Ginnie Mae from July 2017 to January 2019.
-President Donald Trump nominated Bright to serve as its permanent president in May 2018 but the nomination was never confirmed despite being voted out of the Committee on Banking, Housing, and Urban Affairs by a unanimous voice vote.
+Michael Bright served as interim president of Ginnie Mae from July 2017 to January 2019 and is CEO of the Structured Finance Association (SFA), the securitization industry's largest trade association.
+President Donald Trump nominated Bright to serve as Ginnie Mae's permanent president in May 2018 but the nomination was never confirmed despite being voted out of the Committee on Banking, Housing, and Urban Affairs by a unanimous voice vote.

-Bright now serves as CEO of the Structured Finance Association (SFA), where he oversees the vision, strategy, convening, and advocacy work of the securitization industry’s largest trade association.